 Students with a semester GPA under 3.000 but with a cumulative GPA of 3.000 or better are placed on academic warning.
 A notice is sent to the student and the student's academic program when a student is on warning.
-Students are academically terminated upon accumulating 9-credits or more of B- or lower and their cumulative GPA is below 3.000; therefore, we notify students upon earning even one unsatisfactory grade.
+Students are academically terminated upon accumulating three grades or 9-credits of "B-" or lower and their cumulative GPA is below

+3.000; therefore, we notify students upon earning even one unsatisfactory grade.
 Some programs may require a meeting when a student is placed on Warning.

-Students are placed on academic probation when they earn 3-credits or more of F or U in a single semester; or (2) when their cumulative GPA falls below a 3.000.
+Students are placed on academic probation when (1) they earn one "F" or "U" in a single semester; or (2) when their cumulative GPA falls below a 3.000.
 Unless they meet the criteria for termination as outlined below, students remain on probation until their GPA improves to a 3.000 or better.
-Students placed on probation due to earning 3-credits or more of F or U in a single semester remain at-risk of termination upon earning an additional F or U, regardless of their cumulative GPA.
+Students placed on probation due to earning a grade of "F" or "U" in a single semester remain at-risk of termination upon earning an additional "F" or "U," regardless of their cumulative GPA.
 Some majors may require a meeting with their program leadership when a student is placed on Probation.